CumulusDS/dlq/doc/development.md

 - `dist/` is for compiled modules that can be used with other systems.
 - `doc/` is for markdown documentation of the project and related concepts.
 - `env/` is for any environment that is needed for testing
-- `flow-typed/` has library definitions for flow.
-The `flow-typed/npm` files are generated or community-supplied files.
-Nevertheless, these files must be included in source control.
 - `lib/` is the compiled (portable) library code that will be linked into dependent projects.
 - `scripts/` is for any utility scripts used for development of the module.
 - `src/` has the production source files.
 The files will be compiled by babel.